Pasi (caste)

-The Pasi (also spelled Passi) is a Dalit (untouchable) community of India.
+The Pasi (also spelled Passi) is a Dalit community of India.
 Pasi refers to tapping toddy, a traditional occupation of the Pasi community.
 The Pasi are divided into Gujjar, Kaithwas, and Boria.
-They are classified as an Other Backward Class in Andhra Pradesh and Telangana.
+They are classified as an Other Backward Class in the states of Andhra Pradesh and Telangana.
 They live in the northern Indian states of Bihar and Uttar Pradesh.

 Etymology

-According to William Crooke, the word Pashi derives from the Sanskrit word Pashika, a noose used by Pasi to climb and tap toddy, a drink obtained from palm tree.
+According to William Crooke, the word Pashi derives from the Sanskrit word Pashika, a noose used by Pasi to climb and tap toddy, a drink obtained from palm trees.
 The tapping of toddy is the original occupation of the Pasi community.
 However, like other aspirational caste groups of India, Pasis have a myth of origin.
 They claim to originate from the sweat of Parshuram, an incarnation of Vishnu.
 They claim support for this in the word sweat being derived from the Hindi word Pasina.
-It also furthers their claim of "Kshatriyatva".
+It also furthers their claim of belonging to the Kshatriya caste.